jking6884/ppp-demo/README.md

 of being a lender that is working with a borrower and is writing an integration into the API that you have written.

-As such, I have tried to distill the data down the data that the your API deals with down into various domain objects that would seem practical for lenders: company, user (employee), loan and then also a forgiveness request domain class to represent the external records in your system.
+As such, I have tried to distill the data that your API uses down into various domain objects that would seem practical for lenders: company, user (employee), loan and then also a forgiveness request domain class to represent the external records in your system.